shaliulab/idtrackerai/README.md

 miniconda is not installed in your computer.
 Follow the next instructions to install it.

-Download the miniconda installation file
+Using the terminal, download the miniconda installation file

     wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh